dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

 2. **Manage Schedules**
     - **Overview**:
-        1. Create Schedule: The system must allow the user to generate a blank schedule
-        2. Import Schedule: The system must allow the user to import their schedule from Workday as a csv file
+        1. Upload Schedule: The system must allow the user to upload their schedule from Workday as an xlsx file
-        3. View Schedule: The system must allow the user to view their schedule in a clear and understandable format
+        2. View Schedule: The system must allow the user to view their schedule in a clear and understandable format
-        4. Delete Schedule: The system must allow the user to delete an existing schedule
+        3. Clear Schedule: The system must allow the user to clear an existing schedule
     - **Detailed Flow for Each Independent Scenario**:
-        1. **Create Schedule**<a name="fr2_1"></a>:
+        1. **Upload Schedule**<a name="fr2_2"></a>:
-            - **Description**: The user can create a blank schedule with a name
+            - **Description**: The user can upload their own schedule from Workday as a xlsx file to one of their three schedules: Fall, Winter, and Summer
             - **Primary actor(s)**: User
             - **Main success scenario**:
-                1. The user clicks on the Add Schedule button
+                1. The user chooses which schedule they want to set
-                2. The app prompts the user to enter a name for the new schedule
+                2. The user will then click on the Upload Schedule button
+                3. A popup or page reroute will occur requesting the user to upload a (valid) .xlsx file (from Workday)
-                3. Once the user enters the name, they will hit the Create button, the newly created schedule shows up on the screen
+                4. Once the user successfully uploads an .xlsx file of their schedule, the blank schedule will become populated with the users uploaded schedule
             - **Failure scenario(s)**:
-                - 2a.
-The user enters an empty string for the schedule name
-                    - 2a1.
-An error message is displayed telling the user that the schedule name cannot be empty
-                    - 2a2.
-The app prompts the user to enter a valid name again
-                - 2b.
-The user enters a schedule name that conflicts with an already existing schedule name
-                    - 2b1.
-An error message is displayed telling the user that the name has been used previously
-                    - 2b2.
-The app prompts the user to enter a new name
-                - 2c.
-The user enters illegal characters into the schedule name
-                    - 2c1.
-An error message is displayed telling the user that the schedule name does not meet the criteria of the schedule naming convention
-                    - 2c2.
-The app prompts the user to enter a valid schedule name
-        2. **Import Schedule**<a name="fr2_2"></a>:
-            - **Description**: The user can import their own schedule from Workday as a csv file onto a blank existing schedule the user has created
-            - **Primary actor(s)**: User
-            - **Main success scenario**:
-                1. The user clicks on an already existing blank schedule they have created
-                2. The user will then click on the Import Schedule button
-                3. A popup or page reroute will occur requesting the user to upload a (valid) .csv file (from Workday)
-                4. Once the user successfully uploads a .csv file of their schedule, the blank schedule will become populated with the users imported schedule
-            - **Failure scenario(s)**:
                 - 3a.
-The user uploads a non-valid or non .csv file
+The user uploads a non-valid or non .xlsx file
                     - 3a1.
 An error message is displayed telling the user that the uploaded file is not valid
                     - 3a2.
-The app will prompt the user to import a valid schedule again
+The app will prompt the user to upload a valid schedule again
-        3. **View Schedule**<a name="fr2_3"></a>:
+        2. **View Schedule**<a name="fr2_3"></a>:
             - **Description**: The user can view their schedules and a particular schedule
             - **Primary actor(s)**: User
             - **Main success scenario**: